abhay-ramesh/pushduck/examples/enhanced-demo/SETUP.md

 # pushduck Demo Setup

-This demo shows the new configuration-first approach where everything flows from the `upload.ts` initialization.
+This demo shows the configuration-first approach using `createUploadConfig()` where everything flows from the `upload.ts` initialization.

 ## 🚀 Quick Start